json10082011/silverspin/README.md

-Setting Up the Environment using powershell:
+Setting Up the Environment using powershell

 1. Sign the PowerShell Script, run the below command to allow the execution of the script within the current session: